VIRTUAL WINDOWS! FURTHER COMPUTER ADVENTURES

 DVD-ROM drive problems

 To begin with I was unable to use my external DVD drive to install Serif PagePlus because this was the virtual drive where the .iso for Windows 10 was located.
-With help from forum members I was able to remove this, and the DVD drive is now running correctly on both platforms and can be used for playing DVDs and also for installing software.
-Success!
+With help from forum members I was able to remove this, and the DVD drive then ran correctly on both platforms and could be used for playing DVDs and also for installing software.
+Success! – or so I thought, until I attempted to reboot the VM and it wouldn’t boot because the file could not be found.
+I spent ages on the forum trying to get help in setting up a second virtual CD drive that would play CDs and DVDs, but it kept informing me that there was a missing file, and I could not find it or install it.

 My old Microsoft Office 2003 won’t install because I am informed that a file is missing.
 Installing this software in the past, I was able to click an “ignore” button and everything went in fine, and it worked perfectly well thereafter, but for some reason I can’t get further with the installation onto the virtual Windows and had to abandon the attempt.
 I have downloaded Libre Office instead – free, open-source and works on both Linux and Windows.
-I have yet to set up Writer (the equivalent of Word) to my satisfaction but at least it is on, and running OK.
+I have installed my default template on Writer (the equivalent of Word), and it is running fine.

-You are supposed to be able to copy and paste between the platforms as they share the same clipboard but so far I haven’t got this to work.
+You are supposed to be able to copy and paste between the two platforms as they share the same clipboard but so far I haven’t got this to work.
 I have got my external hard drive to be recognised, though, and can transfer it back and forth between the two operating systems but it won’t work on both simultaneously.
-If I can’t get straightforward copy and paste transfers working, I can just stick the files on the external hard drive and transfer the drive back to Linux where I’ll be able to access them for editing.
+When you want to use it with the virtual machine, you have to migrate it via the Virt-Manager’s console.
+If you shut down the virtual machine, the external drive reverts back to Linux.
+If I can’t get straightforward copy and paste transfers working, I can just stick the files on the external hard drive and transfer it back to Linux where I’ll be able to access them for editing.

 Please follow and like us: